herculano-ch/datonator/README.md

 ```

-Than open your terminal `source .env`
+So open your terminal `source .env`

   * Install dependencies with `mix deps.get`